GGCL7/StackDILI/README.md

 This DILI risk prediction tool developed by a team from the Chinese University of Hong Kong (Shenzhen)

-**Notice:** Due to a change in the university's server domain, some of the URLs mentioned in the paper might no longer be accessible.
+<span style="color: red;">**Notice:** Due to a change in the university's server domain, some of the URLs mentioned in the paper might no longer be accessible.
 However, the web server link provided above remains valid and can be used without any issues (https://awi.cuhk.edu.cn/~biosequence/StackDILI/).

 ![The workflow of this study](https://github.com/GGCL7/StackDILI/blob/main/workflow.png)